-Staff Analysis: The Utility should be required to notify the Commission, in writing that it has adjusted its books in accordance with the Commission's decision.
-Schedules No. 5-A and 5-B reflects the accumulated plant, depreciation, CIAC, and amortization of CIAC balances as of August 31, 2016.
-Four Lakes should submit a letter within 90 days of the final order in this docket, confirming that the adjustments to all the applicable NARUC USOA primary accounts, as shown on Schedule No. 5-A and 5-B, have been made to the Utility's books and records.
-In the event the Utility needs additional time to complete the adjustments, notice should be provided no later than seven days prior to deadline.
-Upon providing good cause, staff should be given administrative authority to grant an extension of up to 60 days.
+ORDERED that Four Lakes Golf Club, Ltd. shall be required to notify this Commission, in writing, that it has adjusted its books in accordance with our decision.
+The Utility shall submit a letter within 90 days of the Final Order in this docket, confirming that the adjustments to all the applicable NARUC USOA primary accounts, as shown on Schedule No. 5-A and 5-B, have been made to the Utility's books and records.
+In the event the Utility needs additional time to complete the adjustments, notice shall be provided no later than seven days prior to deadline.
+Our staff has administrative authority to grant an extension of up to 60 days upon providing good cause by the Utility.
+(Final Agency Action).
+It is further